MSc Impact Evaluation for Global Development

-Through seminar group work and presentations, you’ll be able to develop transferable skills such as articulating an argument both orally and in writing and presenting academic information in a lucid and cogent manner.
+Through seminar group work and presentations, you will be able to develop transferable skills such as articulating an argument both orally and in writing and presenting academic information in a lucid and cogent manner.

 You’ll read academic articles and book excerpts suggested by the academics and submit the assignments as specified for each module.
 Your independent study gives you the chance to prepare for in-class sessions and assignments, and to concentrate on the areas that interest you the most.

 A range of optional seminars and workshops are offered during this Master’s programme for the teaching and strengthening of your skills.
 Sessions to support learning – in particular essay and dissertation writing – occur throughout the year.